100 Notable alumni of

 -

 Richard Z. Sirois is a French-speaking Canadian radio and television comedian.
 He was born in Matane, Quebec.
-His family moved with him to Montreal when he was six years old.
+His family moved to Montreal when he was six years old.

 -